 Because I’m intrigued by prediction markets (and love hubdub as a company) I’ve set one up for SI Camp.
 All the details of the teams are available on the Social Innovation Camp site.
-Social Innovation Camp: Which project will win at the end of the weekend?

 Just found this again.
 It’s a video of Doug Engelbart giving ‘The Demo’ in 1968.
 So much of what he showed for the first time that night influences our lives today.
 Well worth a watch.

 “If you’re going to take a long-term orientation, you have to be willing to stay heads down and ignore a wide array of critics, even well-meaning critics.
 If you don’t have a willingness to be misunderstood for a long period of time, then you can’t have a long-term orientation.”

 It’s been so much fun watching Social Innovation Camp take on a life of its own.
 115 ideas submitted and last Friday our judges chose six to go through to the final weekend.
 And they are…

 A tool to help people take control of junk mail: Going Postal aims both to stop junk reaching your letter box, as well as offering companies alternative ways to get their advertising out — which is good news for the trees that are used to produce the 550,000 tonnes of paper wasted on unsolicited mail in the UK each year.